meeraa5/F3innovation_Challenge/README.md

 **Frost events are a leading cause of economic damage in US agriculture.
 Historically, growers have relied on manual, localized methods to predict freezing temperatures, leading to reactive rather than proactive measures.**

-**The Goal: Build a robust machine learning system to deliver earlier and more reliable warnings.**
+**Goal:** Build a robust machine learning system to deliver earlier and more reliable warnings.

-**We aim to forecast two critical indicators:**
+We aim to forecast two critical indicators:

 1. **Frost Probability: The likelihood of air temperature dropping $\\le 0^\\circ \\text{C}$.**
 2. **Minimum Temperature: Accurate regression predictions for crucial short-term horizons.**

+---

+**📋 Challenge Report**

+Click the Link to View the Report : [FrostByte_Report.pdf](https://github.com/user-attachments/files/24014328/FrostByte_Report.pdf)

 ---